 Caloric restriction mimetics also trigger autophagy.
 Like most biological processes, autophagy can be promoted by either increasing its activators or decreasing its repressors, which is what CRMs do.
 One inhibitor of autophagy repressors is spermidine, a naturally occurring molecule which is involved in regulation of cell growth.
 (It is abundant in sperm, hence the name.)
 Spermidine is produced in various cell types, the gut microbiome, citrus fruits, animal proteins, and especially in fermented foods.
-Dietary spermidine intake has been found to correlate with longevity even after adjustment for lifestyle factors, and has high bioavailability.
+Dietary spermidine has high bioavailability and has been found to correlate with longevity even after adjustment for lifestyle factors.
 Further evidence suggests favorable effects on brain aging, immune senescence, and cardiovascular health.
-Clinical trials of spermidine supplements are mostly preliminary, but with generally positive results.
+Clinical trials of spermidine are mostly preliminary, but with generally positive results.